Fishbite/toggle-switch/README.md

 So check out the result with ```index.html``` & ```switch.css```

 Now! having done that (and after spending the best part of a day grappling the the new css) someone else posted a simple solution to our problem on stackoverflow.
-Instead of trying to use ```justify-content: flex-end``` it simply used ```flex: 1 1 0%;``` which is a ```flex-grow``` property that we had not used before, we're really not too familiar with flex and have only really used it so that we can position things vertically and horizontally without a headache!
+Instead of trying to use ```justify-content: flex-end``` it simply used ```flex: 0``` to ```flex: 1 1 0%;``` which is a ```flex-grow``` property that we had not used before.
+We're really not too familiar with flex and have only used it in earnest to position things vertically and horizontally without a headache!

 Thanks to https://stackoverflow.com/users/11774872/prakash-m for the simple solution.
+A change of two lines of code "happy bunny" time :)

 So check out the result with ```indexToOriginalCSS.html``` linked to ```switch-original-fixed.css``` The original design remains unaffected and in some ways, much easier to work with.
 It was kept simple just to post the code on stackoverflow, but I think you